-Credential Level Student Type Tuition Per Credit Tuition Per Course Tuition Per Program (assuming no transfer credits)

-Standard \$700 \$2,800 Ed.D. in Educational Leadership: \$42,000

-Doctoral Military personnel

-Degree Military spouse ¢c25 \$2,500

-(Professional) Partnership

-( , Retired Military \$625 Ed.D. in Educational Leadership: \$37,500

-Veteran

-Veteran spouse

-Doctoral Standard (Excluding 703 and above Dissertation Continuation courses) \$900 \$3,600 Coursework: Ph.D. in Business Administration: \$50,400 Ph.D. in Health Sciences: \$50,400 Ph.D. in Education: \$50,400 Dissertation: All Dissertation Continuation courses are \$800 per continuation course.
+Credential Level Student Type 1 Tuition Per Credit Tuition Per Course Tuition Per Program (assuming no transfer credits) Standard \$725 \$2,900 Ed.D. in Educational Leadership: \$43,500 Partnership Retired military \$650 \$2,600 Veteran Ed.D. in Educational Leadership: \$39,000 Doctoral Degree (Professional) Veteran spouse or dependent (1 Toressionar) Military personnel Military spouse or dependent \$625 \$2,500 Ed.D. in Educational Leadership: \$37,500 Standard (Excluding 703 and above Dissertation Continuation courses) \$975 \$3,900 Coursework: Ph.D. in Business Administration: \$54,600 Ph.D. in Health Sciences: \$54,600 Ph.D. in Education: \$54,600 Dissertation: All Dissertation Continuation courses are \$800 per continuation course.
 Totals will vary based on dissertation completion date.

-Degree Military personnel A Coursework:

-(PhD) Military spouse Ph.D. in Business Administration: \$44,800 Ph.D. in Health Sciences: \$44,800

-Partnership \$800 \$3,200 Ph.D. in Education: \$44,800 Dissertation: All Dissertation Continuation courses are \$800 per continuation course.
+Partnership IN.
+Coursework: Ph.D. in Business Administration: \$48,720 Ph.D. in Health Sciences: \$48,720 Doctoral Retired military \$3,480 Degree Veteran \$870 Ph.D. in Education: \$48,720 Dissertation: (PhD) - Veteran spouse or dependent 3070 All Dissertation Continuation courses are \$800 per continuation course.
 Totals will vary based on dissertation completion date.

-Retired Military

-Veteran

-Veteran spouse

-Certificate/ Non-degree Subject to the same stan applicable at the doctora educed tuit ion rates at the applicable Bachelor's and Master's levels.
+Military personnel PIRE ' District Coursework: Military spouse or dependent \$800 \$3,200 Ph.D. in Business Administration: \$44,800 Ph.D. in Health Sciences: \$44,800 Ph.D. in Education: \$44,800 Dissertation: All Dissertation Continuation courses are \$800 per continuation course.
+Totals will vary based on dissertation completion date.
+Certificate/ Non-degree Subject to the same star applicable at the doctor l educed tuit tion rates at the applicable Bachelor's and Master's levels.
 Not

-Tuition listed for military personnel, military spouse, partnership, retired military, veteran, and veteran spouse is applicable only to students who meet the eligibility requirements for the relevant tuition assistance or tuition savings programs.
+1Tuition listed for military personnel, military spouse, partnership, retired military, veteran, and veteran spouse is applicable only to students who meet the eligibility requirements for the relevant tuition assistance, grant or tuition savings program.
 Other tuition assistance or tuition savings programs may be available.
 Applicable terms and conditions of all tuition assistance and tuition savings programs may be found on the University website.
 The University reserves the right to change the terms and conditions of any tuition or tuition savings program or to discontinue it at any time.
 Trident makes no guarantee regarding qualifications or eligibility for any particular tuition or tuition savings program.